jinal--shah/gitdeps/README.md

 i.e. gitdeps can fetch repos in the current dir's .gitdeps (level 1) and fetch any gitdeps listed in those repos (level 2).
 It can continue to fetch any gitdeps in the level 2 repos (level 3) but after that it will fail.

+## USAGE

+### `gitdeps get`

+* `--ignore-existing`:

+  If a dir or file already exists where you wanted your cloned gitdep dir, default behaviour is to error.
+This flag will produce a warning instead.

+  Useful, if you are developing.

+* `--start-dir`

+  Directory in which to begin.
+Defaults to current working dir.

+### `gitdeps verify`

+Run through .gitdeps files, and make sure key\* requirements are satisfied.

+\* ... depth is not verified - see [here for reasons] [4].

+* `--start-dir`

+  Directory in which to begin.
+Defaults to current working dir.

 ## BUILD